Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Introduction

-Scalar adverbs are extremely common and accurate representation and processing of their meanings is pertinent to a wide variety of NLP applications, including sentiment analysis \citep{de2013good, ruppenhofer2014comparing}, entailment inferences \citep{mcnally2017scalar}, detecting contradictions, and indirect Question Answering \citep{de2010good}.
-BERT family models succeed without fine-tuning on a remarkable variety of tasks, including filling semantic roles \citep{ettinger2020bert}, determining entity types and relations \citep{tenney2019bert}, resolving coreference \citep{kovaleva2019revealing} and even open-domain question answering of knowledge base facts \citep{petroni2019language}.
-In a study that is strongly related to ours, unsupervised embeddings from BERT base have been used fairly successfully to rank gradable adjectives according to their scalar position on half-scales from a neutral to an extreme value (e.g., \textit{warm < hot < scalding}) \citep{soler2020bert}.
-This result suggests that the BERT architecture might also be successful in exploiting diffuse or indirect cues about the ranking of scalar adverbs.
-On the other hand, the same models have had little success in representing negation \citep{ettinger2020bert} or antonymy \citep{talmor2020olmpics}.
-In order to thoroughly explore the coding of scalar adverbs, we look at full scales and directly compare scalar adverbs to explicit negation.
+Accurate processing of scalar adverbs is pertinent to a wide variety of NLP applications, including sentiment analysis \citep{de2013good, ruppenhofer2014comparing}, entailment inferences \citep{mcnally2017scalar}, detecting contradictions, and indirect Question Answering \citep{de2010good}.
+BERT family models succeed without fine-tuning on a remarkable variety of tasks, and unsupervised embeddings from BERT base have been used fairly successfully to rank gradable adjectives according to their scalar position on half-scales from a neutral to an extreme value (e.g., \textit{warm < hot < scalding}) \citep{soler2020bert}.
+This result suggests that the BERT architecture might also be successful in exploiting diffuse or indirect cues for the selection of scalar adverbs.
+However, the same models have had little success in representing negation \citep{ettinger2020bert} or antonymy \citep{talmor2020olmpics}.
+In fact, even large language models (LLMs) still struggle substantially with negation \cite{truong-etal-2023-language}. \citet{soler2020bert} do not evaluate adjectival antonyms, such as \{\textit{cold, hot}\}.
+However, it is worth noting that scalar adverbs intrinsically include antonym pairs, (e.g.,\{\textit{never, always}\}).
+Furthermore, the word \textit{not} is syntactically possible wherever a scalar adverb can occur, yet would express a contradictory meaning to any positive scalar adverb.

+These latter observations suggest that scalar adverbs might present important challenges for LLMs, and point to the need for a deep assessment.
+We look at full scales, and directly compare scalar adverbs to explicit negation.
 We consider the 24 adverbs in Table 1, selected through the process described in Section 3.
 These vary widely in frequency, with \textit{very} found 22818 times in the Reddit slice and \textit{frequently} found only 52 times.
 At 40986 occurrences, \textit{not} is more frequent than any scalar adverb (see Appendix for full adverb frequencies).

+We ask the following questions: 1) Are pretrained language models able to distinguish between different semantic categories of scalar adverbs?
+2) Do they have general representations of full scales for adverbs, from maximally negative to maximally positive?
+3) Do their representations support success in three tasks: ranking, MLM, and evaluating entailments?
+4) In what way do the patterns of success and failure relate to word frequency and contextual factors?